 - The program abstract form must be accompanied by a letter of sponsorship from a department chair or program director of the contestant who is a member of the Ohio Chapter of the American College of Surgeons.
 This letter must attest to the originality of this work and its compliance with the rules of the contest.

 - To be eligible for presentation at the national level, abstracts submitted may have been previously presented but not published as full papers in any peer-reviewed journal before March 2017.
-As a condition of submission, the contestant agrees to present this work on Friday, May 12 in Cleveland.
+As a condition of submission, the contestant agrees to present this work on Friday, April 6 in Cincinnati.
 Failure to present the work will result in forfeiture of the submission.